rya-sge/access-denied/_posts/2024-01-31-arbitrum-introduction.md

   - Routers: Exactly two contracts (one on L1, one on L2) that route each asset to its designated gateway.
 - [Arbitrum Sequencer](https://docs.arbitrum.io/sequencer)
   - Specially designated Arbitrum full node which, under normal conditions, is responsible for submitting users’ transactions onto L1.
-  -  The Sequencer is a single, centralized entity; eventually, sequencing affordances could be given to a distributed committee of sequencers which come to consensus on orderin
+  -  The Sequencer is currently a single and centralized entity.
+In the future, eventually, it could be replaced by a distributed committee of sequencers which come to consensus on ordering.
-  - it can’t, in principle, derive security directly from layer 1
+  - It can’t, in principle, derive security directly from layer 1

 These components work together to form the foundation of the Arbitrum scaling solution.